 Holders of the Company's common stock have one vote per share and no preferences.
-The Series A, Series A-1 and common stock holders vote together on an asconverted basis.
+The Series A, Series A-1 and common stock holders vote together on an as-converted basis.
 Issuance of additional shares of Class A requires the approval of at least a majority of the holders of the Series A and Series A-1.
 The Class A holders do not have any voting rights.

 The Class A holders have dividend rights.
 The Company cannot declare, pay or set aside dividends on shares of common stock unless the holders of Common A receive the same dividend per share as the holders of common stock.
 The Class A holders also have liquidation rights if the Company is liquidated, dissolved or wound up, if all or substantially all of the Company's assets are acquired or if the Company undergo a change in control.
-If, upon such an event, the Series A and Series A-1 receive their liquidation preference amount, the Class A will be entitled to receive an amount per share equal to \$0.20 (as adjusted for stock splits, combinations and similar events) plus any dividends declared but unpaid on shares of the Class A. If the assets or funds available for distribution to the holders of Class A are insufficient to pay such holders the full amount to which they are entitled, the holders would share prorata in the assets and funds available for distribution, based upon the aggregate value per share of such holders' Class A, plus any declared and unpaid dividends thereon.
-If the holders of preferred stock receive their liquidation preference on an as-converted to common basis, the Company's remaining assets, after distribution to the holders of preferred stock, will be distributed ratably among the holders of common stock and Class A. Each share of Class A shall convert automatically into one share of common stock upon the mandatory conversion of the Series A and Series A-1.
+If, upon such an event, the Series A and Series A-1 receive their liquidation preference amount, the Class A will be entitled to receive an amount per share equal to \$1.15 (as adjusted for stock splits, combinations and similar events) plus any dividends declared but unpaid on shares of the Class A. If the assets or funds available for distribution to the holders of Class A are insufficient to pay such holders the full amount to which they are entitled, the holders would share prorata in the assets and funds available for distribution, based upon the aggregate value per share of such holders' Class A, plus any declared and unpaid dividends thereon.
+If the holders of preferred stock receive their liquidation preference on an as-converted to common basis, the Company's remaining assets, after distribution to the holders of preferred stock, will be distributed ratably among the holders of common basis, the Company's remaining assets, after distribution to the holders of class A shall convert automatically into one share of common stock upon the mandatory conversion of the Series A and Series A-1.

-At December 31, 2013, December 31, 2014 and June 30, 2015, there are 58,669,790, 64,615,006 and 63,766,412 (unaudited) shares of common stock issued and outstanding, and 6,694,854 shares of Class A issued and outstanding.
+At December 31, 2014 and 2015 and June 30, 2016, there were 11,237,257, 11,106,926 and 11,154,536 (unaudited) shares of common stock issued and outstanding, respectively, and 1,164,105 shares of Class A issued and outstanding.

-In January 2015, the Company, pursuant to their repurchase right, repurchased 1,000,000 shares of its common stock from a former employee, who was also a stockholder and current board member for \$1.5 million.
+In January 2015, the Company, pursuant to its repurchase right, repurchased 173,913 shares of its common stock from a former employee, who was also a stockholder and current board member for \$1.5 million.
 The shares of common stock were retired and recorded as a reduction of common stock and additional paid-in-capital.